FIGT Research Network News:

 Participants are therapists, students, professors, researchers, government employees, counselors, consultants among other occupations.
 Research backgrounds include communication, theology, mental health, family psychology, sociology, intercultural communication, geography, borderlanders, child and family support services, and more.

-Relevant research findings are also shared at the FIGT Researchers Forum during the annual FIGT conference, including FIGT15 held in March 2015.
+Relevant research findings are also shared at the FIGT Researchers Forum during the annual FIGT conference.

 · the evolution of post-WWII labels for TCKs, global nomads, expatriates, cross-culturals, etc., and changing geographic and age-related preferences for such identification;